kazuki43zoo/pdf-diff-commands/README.md

 Support following features.

 * Checking difference for two pdf files after converting to image file
-* Can perform bulk comparing for two directories
+* Can perform bulk comparing for two directories that has same directory structures
 * Can specify pixel range to be ignored a difference
 * Can compare by ignore dynamic part(e.g. date string, random string, sequence string, etc...) on file name on bulk comparing